 The Roland TR6s is rocking our world.
 This fantastic little drum machine packs (almost) the same punch as the larger TR8s but at a price point that is a total bargain.
-Sure there are less tracks and a few of the TR8 features are missing, but for a lot of people the TR6s will bring untold beat-driven joy.
+Sure there are fewer tracks and a few of the TR8 features are missing, but for a lot of people, the TR6s will bring untold beat-driven joy.

 Integrating the Roland TR6s into your DAW

 One of the appealing features of the TR6s is how well it integrates with your DAW.
 I’m an Ableton Live user and the fact that each channel on the TR6s can be sent to a separate track in Ableton was part of the reason I bought the TR6s.
 This plucky drum machine works just fine with the two outputs (Left/Mono and Right), and is particularly at home in a DAWless setup, but when it comes to recording having each channel on a dedicated track is a godsend.

 The purpose of this post isn’t to review the Roland TR6s, there are already tons of great TR6s reviews elsewhere.
 We’re here to make it super simple for Ableton Live users to integrate as simply as possible.
 We have created an incredibly simple Roland TR6s Ableton Template.